bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ### Tracer

 [Tracer](http://beast.community/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
-We will be using Tracer v1.7.x.
+We will be using Tracer v{{ page.tracerversion }}.

 ### R / RStudio